 Look to begin as early as possible, to give your body the maximum amount of time to adapt and strengthen in readiness for your holiday.
 Avoid trying to cram several months of specific training into a couple of weeks, because as well as arriving totally unprepared, you are likely to end up injured and having to postpone your break.
 By starting in good time, you can factor in plenty of rest days as you build your fitness and easily incorporate your training into your life, as opposed to beginning late and trying to fast-track your fitness — at the exclusion of everything else.

-A minimum of three sessions per week should be your aim, including some back-to-back sessions later on in your program, similar to your cycling days.
+A minimum of three sessions per week should be your aim, including some back-to-back sessions later on in your programme, similar to your cycling days.

 Training with weights will build specific strength in the key muscles that you will use when cycling.
 The main focus areas are the legs, arms (biceps and triceps) and back.
 Aim to build up to two sessions per week and try to get correct instruction so that you carry out the exercises correctly, get the maximum benefits from your training time and most importantly, avoid injury.
-A program focusing on these key areas and including a warm-up and cool down, should only take 30 to 40 minutes, so it can be fitted into your life without too much difficulty.
+A programme focusing on these key areas and including a warmup and cooldown, should only take 30 to 40 minutes, so it can be fitted into your life without too much difficulty.

-After following the realbuzz.com cycle-fit program you will be ideally placed to get the absolute best from your holiday.
+After following this cycle-fit programme you will be ideally placed to get the absolute best from your cycle tour.
 CV, resistance, flexibility, all-round fitness and body awareness will be the benefits you enjoy, in addition to general improved health through being fitter.